As a music director, you wear a lot of hats.

 4. Choir robes

 Similar to the system I like to use for choir music, I also find the number system works well for robes, too.
 Organize the robes from shortest to longest, number, and assign everyone a robe based on their height.
-Post a folder/robe list (like this one) to help everyone remember their number(s).
+Post a folder/robe list (like the one found here) to help everyone remember their number(s).
 (Bonus points if you assign robes first and folder numbers to match so folks have only one number to remember!)

 This may be a no-brainer, but keeping organized records of financial expenditures throughout the year makes committee meetings and annual trustee reports so much easier.
-I like using a spreadsheet that does some of the math for me (like this one).
+I like using a spreadsheet that does some of the math for me (like the free one in this post).

 What are your favorite organization tips and tricks for church music programs?